 This is a BIG DEAL in terms of fat loss and keeping your weight under control, as low GI foods cause much less of an insulin spike than their high GI counterparts that actually promote fat storage; therefore eating lots of low glycemic foods will help keep both your blood sugar stable and weight under control.

 For pretty much the same reasons as above, the low GI and satiating effects of an avocado help to keep blood sugar stable for hours.
 For best results you should eat a few chunks of avocado with as many meals as possible, but be sure to include this in with your daily fats and calorie allowance and not in top.
 No matter what you’re eating you still need to burn off all the calories you put into your body if you don’t want to gain weight.
 You just have to be smart about the type of calories you put in if you want to feel satiated.

 Because avocados are just so versatile they can also easily be added into smoothies, or as a side dish to almost every meal in some way or another – not to mention what they are most famous for in the first place: GUACOMOLE!

 3. NUTRITIONAL SUPERSTAR

-They are also low in sugar and high in fiber (about 6-7 grams per average sized fruit).
-Fiber is important for proper function of the digestive system and healthy bowels; it also helps lower cholesterol, maintain healthy blood sugar levels, and aids in weight control and weight loss.
+They are also low sugar and high in fiber (about 6-7 grams per average sized fruit).
+Fiber is important for the proper function of the digestive system and healthy bowels; it also helps lower cholesterol, maintain healthy blood sugar levels, and aids in weight control and weight loss.